 - completing a test/quiz

 - completing an individual or group research project

 - preparing an oral presentation on a relevant topic

-- What guidelines you need to follow for the assessment.
-Is there a specific template or format you need to follow?
-Are you required to complete the assessment individually or as part of a group?
+Provide clear guidelines on any specifics that you will require as part of the assessment submission.
+For example, will students need to use a specific template or format?
+Will you require students to complete the assessment individually or as part of a group?

 - Remember that your students may not have completed a lab assessment before.
 Check what institutional supports and guides are provided for this and share with your students in advance.

 A student perspective on lab assessments

 - O’Donnell, M. (2015) Science Writing, Wikis, and Collaborative Learning: This chapter from O’Donnell (2015) explores how wikis can support laboratory-based assessment in Science education.
 Used as an alternative to lab reports, the author argues that wikis provide an effective method of assessing individual contributions within a collaborative learning process.